 Where do porcupines live?

-Porcupines are most common in hilly, rocky country, but they can adapt to most habitats—excessively moist forests and the most barren of deserts seem to be the only exceptions.
+Porcupines are most common in hilly, rocky country, but they can adapt to most habitats — excessively moist forests and the most barren of deserts seem to be the only exceptions.
 They have even been found on Mt.
-Kilimanjaro, as high up as 11,480 feet.
+Kilimanjaro, as high up as 3,500 meters (11,480 feet).

-Tags: Burkina Faso, Kenya, Rwanda, Tanzania, Uganda, East Africa, West/Central Africa, Cameroon
+Tags: Porcupine, Burkina Faso, Cameroon, Kenya, Rwanda, Tanzania, Uganda, East Africa

 View Africa | Habitat